What is Leverage in Real Estate, and How Do I Use It?

 As an example, take a piece of real estate that will sell for $100,000.
 Investor A could pay all cash and Investor B could put 20% down (or $20,000) and take out a loan for the remaining 80% (or $80,000).
 If we assume the house appreciates by 10%, investor A (the all-cash buyer) would have made a profit on their initial investment of 10% ($10,000 profit divided by $100,000 initial investment).
 Conversely, investor B (the buyer who used leverage) would have had a 50% gain on their original investment ($10,000 profit divided by $20,000 initial investment).
 Additionally, Investor A would now have $80,000 less cash to invest than Investor B because he has $80,000 more cash tied up in this property.

-Leverage works great in an up market, as in the example above; however, it can be risky in a down market.
-Taking the same example above, if there were a downturn in the housing market and a 10% decline in the home value, the all cash investor has lost 10% of their initial investment, while the leveraged buyer has lost 50% of their initial investment.
+Leverage works great in an upmarket, as in the example above; however, it can be risky in a down market.
+Taking the same example above, if there were a downturn in the housing market and a 10% decline in the home value, the all-cash investor would have lost 10% of their initial investment, while the leveraged buyer would have lost 50% of their initial investment.

 As such, it is wiser and more advantageous to use leverage in the real estate market over a sustained period of time (generally five or more years) because historically, real estate has been shown to increase in value over the long term.
 It is much riskier to use leverage over a short-term period of time because the market is much less predictable from year to year than from decade to decade.

 Have more questions or want professional advice on buying or selling a home?

 Contact us at [email protected] or (503) 926-5213.
 We’re here to address all your real estate needs!